corentin-dev/SuperFluids.jl/docs/src/gradientfield.md

 # Gradient Field

 Gradient field is used to contain derivatives of a field by the simulation.
-It depends on a field.
+It depends on a [field](@ref Fields).
 It may or may not compute rotation along the ``z`` axis.

+!!! info
+    There exists two kinds of `GradientField` classes, with or without rotation.

 ## Constructors